eangius/scikit-lab/docs/index.md

 Have a single project dependency integrating with the various other libraries in the scikit-learn ecosystem.

 ✅ **Rich Domain Features**<br>
-Provide ready-to-use signals for common real-world scenarios (ie: spatial, temporal, spatial, textual, ..)
+Provide ready-to-use signals for common real-world scenarios (ie: spatial, temporal, textual, ..)

 ✅ **Streamline End-to-End Pipelines**<br>
 From experimentation to deployment ensure data-preprocessing, sampling & sub-model assumptions hold throughout.